hedgedoc/hedgedoc/docs/content/references/config/index.md

 ## The `.env` file

-The `.env` file should be in the working directory of the backend and contains key-value pairs of environment variables and their corresponding value.
+The `.env` file should be in the root directory of the HedgeDoc application and contains key-value pairs of environment variables and their corresponding value.
-In the official Docker container this is `/usr/src/app/backend/` This can for example look like this:
+In the official Docker container this is `/usr/src/app/.env` This can for example look like this:

 <!-- markdownlint-disable proper-names -->